locationtech/geomesa/docs/user/datastores/runtime_config.rst

 +++++++++++++++++++++++

 This property allows for adding GeoMesa simple feature type configurations to the environment.
 It can be set to a comma-separated list of arbitrary URLs.
+For more information on defining types, see :ref:`cli_sft_conf`.